 These fees are not prorated by month for dogs which become 6 months of age after June 30, but are the same throughout the year.

 A penalty of $1 per month or fraction of a month is charged when an owner fails to license a dog when it becomes six months old.
-However, no penalty is charged if the owner presents certain proof of new ownership; see License by New Owners.
+However, no penalty is charged if the owner presents certain proof of new ownership.

 License By New Owners